Red White and Blue Cupcakes

 - Add the frosting to a piping bag.

 - Let the cupcakes cool and pipe on the icing.
-Decorate with maraschino cherries and red, white and blue sprinkles.
+Decorate with red, white and blue sprinkles.